jestun-snp/did-method-snplab/README.md

 <br>

 ### Delete Operation
-DID owner can disable DID and DID Document by proving out that the DID owner has the private key for the public key.<br>
+This operation allows a DID owner to disable their DID and DID Document by proving possession of the private key associated with the DID.

+The delete operation is as follows:
-DID owner get a nonce from SNPLab DID Service as a chanllenge and generate the signature of the nonce with the private key in order to prove out that the DID owner really has the private key.<br>
+- DID owner requests a nonce from SNPLab DID Service.
+- Generates the signature of the nonce with the private key as a challenge to prove the DID owner's possession of the private key.
-DID and DID Document can be disabled by calling delete REST API(https://did.operation.myd.world/account/breakaway).<br>
+- Disables the DID and DID Document via REST API(https://did.operation.myd.world/account/breakaway).
-The HTTP request contains the signature of nonce in the request message header.<br>
+   - The HTTP request SHOULD contain the signature of nonce in the request message header.
-The HTTP request contains new DID in the request message body.<br>
+   - The HTTP request SHOULD contain the DID to be disabled in the request message body.

-Delete operation example
+DID Delete curl example.
 ```bash
 curl -X POST "https://did.operation.myd.world/account/breakaway" \
      -H "accept: application/json" \